vma/glog/README.md

 This package is forked from https://github.com/golang/glog with the following changes:

-- The command line options are managed with getopt (github.com/vma/getopt) instead of flags
+- The command line options are not managed automatically (since v1.5.0).
+Instead, the user can call glog.WithGetOpt() to use with [getopt](http://github.com/vma/getopt) cmd line options (instead of flags) or glog.WithConf() to manually initialize the module.

 - All logs are stored in one file instead of one file per level